imahdi2006/DigiShop--Frontend-/README.md

-# DigiShop - E-commerce Platform
+# SHOPINOU - E-commerce Platform

-DigiShop is a modern e-commerce platform built with React for the frontend and Node.js with Express for the backend.
+SHOPINOU is a modern e-commerce platform built with React for the frontend and Node.js with Express for the backend.
 The backend provides a RESTful API, and the entire project is designed to offer a seamless shopping experience.
 The live version of the project is deployed at:

 🔗 [Live Demo](https://shopinou.netlify.app)